<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 By performing regular bank reconciliations, businesses can identify discrepancies and take corrective action before they become more serious issues, making accurate bank reconciliation statements a critical part of the accounts receivable and credit control process.

-How do you do a bank reconciliation?
+How do you complete the bank reconciliation process?

 Review the bank statement: